-Table 14 - Interest rate risk on positions in thebanking book
+Table 14 - Interest Rate Risk on positions inthe banking book

-In accordance with international best practices, the Banking Book refers to all of the commercial operations of the Bank in relation to the transformation of maturities with respect to balance-sheet assets and liabilities, Treasury, foreign branches, and hedging derivatives of reference.
-The definition of the scope of the Banking Book (in line with that for the regulatory book) and the process of centralising the management of ALM are contained in a resolution by the Board of Directors of the Parent Bank, aimed at centralising Asset & Liability Management and operational limits for interest rate risk of the Group Banking Book as previously approved in September 2007 and updated in October 2009 to adjust the overall framework to the changed share ownership structure, as well as to develop the approach in keeping with the format outlined in the regulatory provisions (Bank of Italy Circ.
+In accordance with international best practices, the Banking Book refers to all of the commercial operations of the bank in relation to the transformation of maturities with respect to balance-sheet assets and liabilities, Treasury, foreign branches, and hedging derivatives of reference.
+The definition of the scope of the Banking Book and the ALM centralisation process are set out in a resolution by the Board of Directors of the Parent Company in compliance with the framework described in the regulatory provisions (Bank of Italy Circ.
 263).
+The framework sets the rules for the centralisation of Asset & Liability Management under the Parent Company's Finance, Treasury and Capital Management Area (FTCMA) and the definition and monitoring of operating limits for interest rate risk in the Group's Banking Book.

-The Banking Book also includes active bonds held for investment purposes, classified as either AFS or L&R. The same ALM rate risk metrics of measurement used for other accounts were also applied to this aggregate.
+The Banking Book also includes bond receivables held for investment purposes, classified as either AFS or L&R. The same ALM rate risk metrics of measurement used for other accounts were also applied to this aggregate.

-The operational and strategic choices for the Banking Book, adopted by the Finance and Liquidity Committee and monitored by the Risk Committee of the Parent Company, are based first and foremost on exposure to interest rate risk for a variation in the economic value of the assets and liabilities of the Banking Book by applying a parallel shift of 25bp, 100bp and 200bp, the latter in accordance with the requirements set out in the "second pillar" of Basel 2.
+The operational and strategic choices for the Banking Book, adopted by the Finance and Liquidity Committee and monitored by the Risk Committee of the Parent Company, are based first and foremost on exposure to interest rate risk for a variation in the economic value of the assets and liabilities of the banking book by applying a parallel shift of 25bp, 100bp and 200bp, the latter in accordance with the requirements set out in the "second pillar" of Basel.
 The risk measurements of the retail banks of the Montepaschi Group are calculated by using, among other things, a model for the valuation of demand items or core deposits, whose characteristics of stability and partial insensitivity to variations in interest rates are described in systems with a statistical/predictive model (replicating portfolio), which takes into consideration a significant historical series of customer behaviours in the past.
 In addition, the Montepaschi Group's ALM model includes within rate risk measurements, a behavioural model which takes into account the aspect of mortgage advance repayment (prepayment risk).